 Buffering

-You can see how much the player stopped to buffer as a percentage of the video’s run time.
-This metric is an average of all the viewers’ experience and is also presented broken down for devices.
-As shown above, a bar graph reflects how much the player buffered on desktop, mobile and tablet and a geographical heatmap also shows specific geographical areas that face buffering.
-Using this information, you can evaluate your portal’s connectivity on certain devices and in certain locations and optimize them accordingly.
+With the buffering stats, users can see how much the player stopped to buffer as a percentage of the video's run time.
+This metric is an average of all the viewers' experiences and is also presented broken down for devices.

 Error

-Apart from buffering, a player may even stop playing the video altogether.
-The QoE dashboard gives a count of how many times the player failed to play a video and.
-Just as with buffering, a graphical breakdown of player errors on devices – desktop, mobile or tablet – is given, as well as a geographical heatmap showing which areas experienced most errors.
-These errors could be for several reasons such as network disconnection from video source, video unavailability, player crashes, etc.
+Apart from buffering, a video player may even stop playing the video altogether.
+The QoE dashboard gives a count of how many times the player failed to play a video.

 Video quality playing